Hojgaetan/LMS/README.md

 ## Authors & Contributors
 - [@Hojgaetan](https://github.com/Hojgaetan) (Lead project)
 - [@pmp-p](https://github.com/pmp-p)
 - Contributors are welcome!
-Please see the CONTRIBUTING.md file for guidelines.
+Please see the `CONTRIBUTING.md` file for guidelines.

 ## License
-This project is provided for educational and professional use.
-Please refer to the LICENSE file for more information.
+This project is licensed under the **MIT License**, an open-source license that allows free use, modification, and distribution of the software.

+For more details, please refer to the `LICENSE` file included in the repository.